 9. Ensures fiscal responsibility and accountability through coordination and preparation of the annual departmental budget, authorizing the expenditure of funds, and exercising fiscal management for areas under direct supervision.

 10. Provides effective office management for the Procurement ServicesUnit by maintaining a records management program in accordance with the State of Missouri records requirements, legal necessities, and standard business practices.

 11. Promotes good customer service by maintaining an active dialogue with departments regarding purchasing policies and procedures, providing training to keep the departments current in all aspects of procurement operations, and soliciting feedback from customers regarding Procurement Services’ existing services.

 12. Minimizes institutional liability by reviewing and recommending approval or disapproval of University contracts in terms of the adequacy of contract terminology and content and obligation of the physical resources of the University.

 13. Develops a competent, productive, and effective departmental staff by recruiting and hiring qualified applicants, providing training and orientation on departmental policies and procedures, assigning work responsibilities and priorities, supervising (directly and through delegation) work activities, and evaluating the performances of professional, clerical, and support personnel.

-14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chief Financial Officer.
+14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President Finance and Accounting.

-15. Contributes to the overall success of Financial Services by performing all other duties and responsibilities as assigned by the Chief Financial Officer.
+15. Contributes to the overall success of Financial Services by performing all other duties and responsibilities as assigned by the Assistant Vice President Finance and Accounting.

-The Director of Procurement Services is supervised by the Chief Financial Officer and supervises of professional and clerical employees in Procurement Services and Property Control.
+The Director of Procurement Services is supervised by the Assistant Vice President Finance and Accounting and supervises of professional and clerical employees in Procurement Services and Property Control.